Vision Support President

 Since qualifying I have worked with many students at West Cheshire College, and also done some private work.

-I have been a volunteer at Dial House for 12 years, where I am a Benefits Advisor and fill in DLA forms, etc.
+I was a volunteer at Dial House for 12 years, where I was a Benefits Advisor and fill in DLA forms, etc.

 I am also a Tele-friend for Vision Support and regularly attend the Western Cheshire Local Eye Health Group (as a Service User) for over 10 years.